🇬🇧 UK skilled worker visa

 Engineering and Manufacturing

-The Engineering and Manufacturing sector in the UK is a vital industry offering diverse opportunities for skilled professionals.
-The UK Skilled Worker Visa includes several eligible occupations within this field.
+The Engineering and Manufacturing sector in the UK is a vital industry, offering diverse opportunities for skilled professionals.
+The Skilled Worker Visa UK program includes several eligible occupations within this field, making it easier for qualified individuals to work in the UK.

 1. Civil Engineers (Code 2121):